OHDSI/Andromeda/cran-comments.md

-This update has 5 changes and 2 bugfixes (see NEWS.md)
+This update has 5 changes and 3 bugfixes since version 0.2.0 (see NEWS.md)

 ---